oehf/ipf-docs/_pages/audit.md

 | `auditMessageQueue` class          |  Description                                                  |
 | ---------------------------        |  ------------------------------------------------------------ |
-| [SynchronousAuditMessageQueue](../apidocs/org/openehealth/ipf/commons/audit/queue/SynchronousAuditMessageQueue.html)     |  Synchronously pass the audit record to the `auditTransmissionProtocol` instance
+| [SynchronousAuditMessageQueue](apidocs/org/openehealth/ipf/commons/audit/queue/SynchronousAuditMessageQueue.html)     |  Synchronously pass the audit record to the `auditTransmissionProtocol` instance
-| [AsynchronousAuditMessageQueue](../apidocs/org/openehealth/ipf/commons/audit/queue/AsynchronousAuditMessageQueue.html)   |  Asynchronously pass the audit record to the `auditTransmissionProtocol` instance.
+| [AsynchronousAuditMessageQueue](apidocs/org/openehealth/ipf/commons/audit/queue/AsynchronousAuditMessageQueue.html)   |  Asynchronously pass the audit record to the `auditTransmissionProtocol` instance.
 Must be initialized with an `ExecutorService`
-| [JMSAuditMessageQueue](../apidocs/org/openehealth/ipf/commons/audit/queue/JMSAuditMessageQueue.html)                     |  Send the audit record to a JMS queue.
+| [JMSAuditMessageQueue](apidocs/org/openehealth/ipf/commons/audit/queue/JMSAuditMessageQueue.html)                     |  Send the audit record to a JMS queue.
 SYSLOG header data is sent as JMS properties.
 Requires JMS API library.
-| [BasicHttpAuditMessageQueue](../apidocs/org/openehealth/ipf/commons/audit/queue/BasicHttpAuditMessageQueue.html) (3.7)   |  Send the audit record to a HTTP service.
+| [BasicHttpAuditMessageQueue](apidocs/org/openehealth/ipf/commons/audit/queue/BasicHttpAuditMessageQueue.html) (3.7)   |  Send the audit record to a HTTP service.
 SYSLOG header data is sent as HTTP properties.
-| [LoggingAuditMessageQueue](../apidocs/org/openehealth/ipf/commons/audit/queue/LoggingAuditMessageQueue.html)             |  Just log the audit record to an SLF4J logger
+| [LoggingAuditMessageQueue](apidocs/org/openehealth/ipf/commons/audit/queue/LoggingAuditMessageQueue.html)             |  Just log the audit record to an SLF4J logger
-| [CamelAuditMessageQueue](../apidocs/org/openehealth/ipf/commons/audit/queue/CamelAuditMessageQueue.html)                 |  Send the audit record via a Camel producer.
+| [CamelAuditMessageQueue](apidocs/org/openehealth/ipf/commons/audit/queue/CamelAuditMessageQueue.html)                 |  Send the audit record via a Camel producer.
 SYSLOG header data is sent as Camel headers.
-| [CompositeAuditMessageQueue](../apidocs/org/openehealth/ipf/commons/audit/queue/CompositeAuditMessageQueue.html)         |  Send the audit record sequentially using one of the implementations listed above
+| [CompositeAuditMessageQueue](apidocs/org/openehealth/ipf/commons/audit/queue/CompositeAuditMessageQueue.html)         |  Send the audit record sequentially using one of the implementations listed above

 ### TLS Parameters (3.7)

 With TLS-based audit transmission, the default TLS parameters (as passed using the `javax.net.ssl.*` system properties) are used.
 However, sometimes the TLS Audit connection requires a different TLS configuration.
-In this case, an instance of [CustomTlsParameters]((../apidocs/org/openehealth/ipf/commons/audit/CustomTlsParameters.html)) can be used to specifically assign a different TLS setup to the `AuditContext`.
+In this case, an instance of [CustomTlsParameters]((apidocs/org/openehealth/ipf/commons/audit/CustomTlsParameters.html)) can be used to specifically assign a different TLS setup to the `AuditContext`.

 ## TLS/UDP Syslog Server (4.0)

-As of IPF 4.0, the `ipf-commons-audit` module comes with a server-side component that implements a Syslog server for each of the [RFC 5425] (TLS transport) and [RFC 5426] (UDP transport) specifications.
+As of IPF 4.0, the `ipf-commons-audit` module comes with a server-side component that implements a Syslog server for both the [RFC 5425] (TLS transport) and [RFC 5426] (UDP transport) specifications.

-These servers are primarily meant for integration testing of functionality that emits ATNA audit records, but can also be used as standalone applications.
-Note that only the interfaces and some parsers are provided, however, the library doesn't include a persistence layer or any production-level features.
+These servers are primarily meant for integration testing of functionality that emits ATNA audit records, but can also be used as basis for standalone applications.
+Note that only the Syslog endpoints and some parsers are provided, however, the library doesn't include a persistence layer or any other production-level features.

 TLS (TlsSyslogServer) and UDP (UdpSyslogServer) servers are used very similarly, so the following examples primarily